Random cliques in random graphs and sharp thresholds for $F$-factors: Extension to -balanced graphs

 \begin{proof}[Proof of Theorem~\ref{thbal}] Fix $F$ which is $1$-balanced, but need not be strictly $1$-balanced.
 Define $r=|F|$, $s=e(F)$ and $d_1=d_1(F)$ as before.
 Pick a constant $a$ such that $d_1a>2$, and set

-where the constant $C$ is chosen large enough that the random $F$-graph $H_F=H_F(n,\pi)$ (or rather, its underlying hypergraph), whp contains a perfect matching; such a constant exists by the result of Johansson, Kahn and Vu~\cite{JKV}.
+where the constant $C$ is chosen large enough that the random $F$-graph $H_F=H_F(n,\pi)$ (or rather, its underlying hypergraph), whp contains a perfect matching; such a constant exists by the result of Johansson, Kahn and Vu~\cite{JKV}, and Theorem~\ref{Kthm} gives an explicit value.
 Note that we may write $\pi = c p^s/2$ where

 We follow the proof of Theorem~\ref{th-bal} above, in particular in the form with additional tests with probability $c$ as in the proof of Theorem~\ref{th2}.
 Since the expected degrees in $H_F$ are of order $\log n$, we may take $\Delta=O(\log n)$.
 As before, the event $\cB_1$ that $G(H_F)$ has maximum degree more than $\Delta$, and the event $\cB_2$ that $H_F$ contains an avoidable configuration, have probability $o(1)$.
 To complete the proof we need only show that when neither $\cB_1$ nor $\cB_2$ holds, but the $F$-edge corresponding to $F_j$ is included in $H_F$, then $\pi_j\ge \pi$.
 As before, we have $\pi_j\ge cp^s(1-cQ_j)$, so it suffices to show that in this case $Q_j\le 1/(2c)$.